 Utterly relieved she was not given an injection, our little daughter wanted to show the doctor her gratitude.
 She searched her shorts’ pockets for a shell she had found on the beach the day before, but came up with nothing.
 Clean shorts, no shell.

 We suggested that perhaps we ought to try not to have any more ear infections.

 Photo by Theresia Svensk

-NOTE: As I’m sure you all know, Thailand is famous for medical tourism and medical care of first-class quality is available as you can see on this site and this one.
+NOTE: As I’m sure you all know, Thailand is famous for medical tourism and medical care of first-class quality is available.
 However, I expect that ordinary Thai citizens in small villages in distant locations do not normally have these services available to them.
 Our adventure with the sleepy doctor took place many years ago in a small village.